luvit/luvit.io/articles/iot-relay.md

 end)
 ```

-This brings up a great question, what interface should we expose to the agent?
-At first I thought to use another TCP service, but it's fun to write agent plugins in shell and tcp clients aren't easy there.
-But dumping a socket is simply `cat /path/to/socket` or `socat - UNIX:/path/to/socket` depending on your OS.
+What interface should we now expose to the monitoring agent?
+At first I thought to use another TCP service, but it's fun to write agent plugins in shell.
+TCP clients aren't easy in bash, but dumping the contents of a unix socket is trivially `cat /path/to/socket` or `socat - UNIX:/path/to/socket` depending on your OS.

 To create the socket, we use the same `coro-net` library, but with a string path.